Our Community and Governance

 Why we do what we do

-Every year around 4 million Australians, including 1 in 5 children, wonder where their next meal is coming from.
+Every year around 5 million Australians, including 2 in 5 children, wonder where their next meal is coming from.
+Since the start of Covid19 50% more people are reaching out for food relief.

 Hunger is a community issue that needs a community solution.
 By working together, we can help change this story and save vulnerable Australians from going hungry.
 We’re here to help those struggling to afford a meal.
 To ensure the supply of nutritious food to nourish those who need it most.